ghowland/govote/docs/udn_functions.md

 ### __render_data ::: Render Data Widget <a name="__render_data"></a>

-Renders a Data Widget Instance:  arg0 = web_data_widget_instance.id, arg1 = widget_instance map update
+Renders a Data Widget Instance.
 Performs all the operations needed to render a Data Widget Instance to a web page via an API call, or other accessing method.

 **Go:** UDN_RenderDataWidgetInstance